 There is actually quite a big difference to what these two consoles offer in terms of how they render out the video of the games that you play on them.
 Let me try to explain.
 If you had Xbox games before, the Xbox One takes the resolution, and upscales it to a 4K resolution, without actually rendering anything differently, so you won’t see better textures or details so much so as you will just see more pixels.
 While this can be good if you simply want to play on a larger television, and this will allow you to do so without it being squashed on your screen, there are no actual graphical improvements to the games that you will be playing, unfortunately.

 The Playstation 4 Pro, on the other hand, will not only be able to push further than Full HD 4K resolutions, it will be able to go even further than that, even though we haven’t received concrete information about the numbers, there have been confirmed talks of pushing even over the 4K mark, which is outstanding and will truly allow for some interesting game development and reproduction options.
-So even on this point, the Playstation takes the victory, blowing the Xbox out of the water, so if you’re really looking to play games on very high graphics you should most definitely get a psn voucher for free and pick up some games for that new shiny jet black PS4 Pro.
+So even on this point, the Playstation takes the victory, blowing the Xbox out of the water, so if you’re really looking to play games on very high graphics you should pick up some games for that new shiny jet black PS4 Pro.

 As aforementioned the components that power the PS4 Pro blow the beloved Xbox One and Xbox One S away, the only thing that gives the component setup of the Microsoft consoles is the Ultra HD Blu-ray reader that it has installed.
 Now while that is quite an oversight on Sony’s part to not add it to their already titanic console, in the long run, it might not make too much of a difference.
 Why you ask?
 Well it’s quite simple, while it is true that the Xbox will be able to read Full HD videos from the Blu-ray, both of the consoles are actually capable of streaming 4K content, meaning that while the Playstation cannot do so from a disc, if you choose to watch any content online, or otherwise that happens to be in Full HD resolution, you will be able to enjoy it without restrictions.